suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 ## Classroom-based Expectations
-1. **Attend class and participate in class discussions**
-- Attendance is required at **all** classes.
+1. **Attend class and participate in class discussions** -- Attendance is required at **all** classes.
-- Participation is crucial to the educational effectiveness of the course.
+  -- Participation is crucial to the educational effectiveness of the course.

-2. **Timely submission of assignments is expected.** All work must be submitted before the due date as stated on the syllabus.
-I have the right to refuse acceptance of any late assignment.
-Please communicate with me early if you anticipate having trouble completing any assignment in a timely manner.
+  -- You are responsible for the materials covered and homework assigned during any absence.

+2. **Complete all readings and assignments on time.**
+  -- You are expected to compelte the readings **before** each class meeting so that you will be prepared to participate.

 3. **Plagiarism is not tolerated.** Plagiarizing other people's work in an assignment results in an automatic zero for that assignment.